ShaiyaJ/shaiyaj/README.md

 </div>

 I also go by "Nishi" or "ShaiyaJ".
-I'm a hobbyist programmer and student with a passion for building tools and libraries.
+I'm a hobbyist programmer with a passion for building tools and libraries.
 I enjoy diving into low-level systems, but I also work with high-level languages to build practical, fun projects.

 <h3 align="center">
   ✍️ Writing in... ✍️